fife and drum band

 a Sutler tent

-A massive thunderstorm arose, and the men were thoroughly drenched.
-They left the Station on May 8 at about noon and marched to Hanover Junction.
-Here they remained overnight and had rations dealt out to them, consisting of two crackers and about two ounces of boiled ham to each man.
+A heavy thunder storm arose, and the men were thoroughly drenched.
+They left the Station on the 8th of May about noon and marched to Hanover Junction.
+Here they remained overnight, and had rations dealt out to them, consisting of two crackers and about two ounces of boiled ham to each man.

-The Rebels kept it up until about 9, and then they let their captives rest for the night.
-But again, very few got any rest, for it rained.
-So, the men lay in the wet until the morning of the 14th.
+The Rebels kept it up until about 9 and then they let their captives rest for the night.
+But again, very few got any rest, for it rained, and so the men lay in the wet until morning of the 14th.
 David thanked the Lord that he still had his gum blanket.
 Other men were not so lucky: theirs were lost or stolen.
-That day they passed thru City Point, a lovely place, but all deserted.
+That day they passed thru City Point, a very nice place, but all deserted.
 It contained some 12 or 15 houses, and all of them were pretty-well riddled with shells that McClellan had fired in there from his gunboats.

 a Union gunboat